LassoSoft/LassoGuide/lasso_guide_source/language/calling-lasso.rst

 Calling Lasso
 *************

-This chapter describes two different methods of calling Lasso either using Lasso as a script processor on the command line or using Lasso as a web application server through the web browser.
+This chapter describes two different methods of calling Lasso: either using Lasso as a script processor on the command line or using Lasso as a Web application server through the Web browser.

-This information is presented in the overview as it is vital to understanding the rest of the topics and examples given in this document.
+This information is presented at the start of the Language Guide as it is vital to understanding the rest of the topics and examples given in this document.

--  Calling Lasso Web Pages describes how to call a Lasso page through a web browser
+-  Calling Lasso Web Pages describes how to call a Lasso page through a Web browser
 -  Calling Lasso on the CLI describes how to execute Lasso code on the command line.